-At this year’s Comic Con, “The Mary Sue” blog hosted a panel that explored eavesdropping and Method Acting—and other tropes—in researching and writing authentic characters.
+At this year’s Comic Con, “The Mary Sue” blog hosted a panel that explored eavesdropping and method acting—and other practices—in researching and writing authentic characters.

 Word had already gotten out that Disney has a Space Mountain graphic novel in the works, but they filled in a lot more details at New York Comic Con last weekend.
 The book is due out in May 2014, and the Disney folks were handing out the poster above to promote it.
 Here’s the blurb [...]